croigsalvador/TextFieldStrategy/README.md

 Strategy Pattern Example

-This example shows how to handle some `UITextFields` validations without using a lot of `if else` or `switch` statements.
+This example shows how to handle some `UITextFields` validations without using a lot of `if else` condition or `switch` statements.